franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/README.md

 <h2></h2>
 <br>

-<h3>➡️ Verify that the webVNET-to-appVNET peering connection status is Connected.</h3>
+<h3>➡️ Verify that the webVNET-to-appVNET peering connection status is Connected</h3>
 <br>

-On the webVNET resource menu, in Settings, select Peerings.
+On the webVNET resource menu, in Settings, select **Peerings**.

-On the Peerings page, in webVNET-to-appVNET, verify that the Peering status is Connected.
+On the Peerings page, in webVNET-to-appVNET, verify that the Peering status is **Connected**.

 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/ca90a091-571d-49f1-beed-ddd25755c5c9" height="80%" width="80%" alt="9"/><br />